 Vignoble Dampt – family grower in Chablis

+Vignoble Dampt is a challenge for those that haven’t been lucky enough to visit Chablis.
 It would be easy to imagine Chablis as just one place, the vineyards around the town of the same name.
 However, in fact it is a collection of 20 villages, with a total of 4,800 hectares under vine, on both sides of the wonderfully named river Serein.
 To get to Emmanuel Dampt’s family holding of 60 hectares you need to leave the town on the right hand bank, go behind the Grand Cru slope for a few kilometres across rather flat fields, arrive at the village of Collan and, if you are in a coach, discover that the road is temporarily impassable a few hundred yards from your goal.
 After a detour, we finally arrive to a warm welcome from a patient home crew, ready to conduct a tasting and give lunch to 20 hungry visitors.
 It’s all conducted in a relaxed, friendly atmosphere.

-The heart of Dampt’s wine production is, of course, Chablis at all four quality levels but they have a pretty comprehensive offer of red, white and sparkling.
+The heart of wine production at Dampt is, of course, Chablis at all four quality levels but they have a pretty comprehensive offer of red, white and sparkling.
 They make the most of the range of soils in the region – Kimmeridgean for Chablis itself, hilltop sites of harder Portlandian for Petit Chablis and Oxfordian limestone, like the Côte de Beaune, for more rounded Chardonnay and Pinot.
 The vineyards basically follow the lines of the rivers – the climate here is continental, with cold winters and hot summers, so the moderating effects of bodies of water and air movement is important.

 Crémant de Bourgogne – sparkling wine made from 80% Pinot Noir, 20% Chardonnay.
 The grapes are grown in the Tonnerre district where the last vineyard is only 8 kilometres from the boundary with the Champagne region.
 Made in a fully dry style with no residual sugar, held for two years in bottle to round out the fruit, refreshing, good balance from the fruit, excellent value at €7.